 EXCERPT: “Factually speaking, I am a drummer, playing an instrument predominantly played by men in a male-dominated industry, so I have had to be fearless and daring or I would not have gotten very far in my field.”

-Terri Lyne Carrington was given her first set of drums at the age of seven, and by the age of 11, she received a full scholarship to the prestigious Berklee College of Music.
-She has toured with Herbie Hancock, Wayne Shorter, Stan Getz, Al Jarreau and others, and is a three-time GRAMMY award-winning artist and producer.
-She is also the Zildjian Chair in Performance at Berklee Global Jazz Institute.
+Terri Lyne Carrington was given her first set of drums at the age of seven.
+By the age of 11, she received a full scholarship to the prestigious Berklee College of Music.
+She has toured with Herbie Hancock, Wayne Shorter, Stan Getz, Al Jarreau and others.
+She is also a three-time GRAMMY award-winning artist and producer.
+She is also the Founder and Artistic Director of the Berklee Institute of Jazz and Gender Justice.